microsoft/Templates-for-Power-Platform/README.md

-# Accelerators for Power Platform
+# Templates for Power Platform

 Solutions designed to expedite the implementation of the Power Platform within large-scale enterprises.